lacravate/wild/README.md

 `chroot'ed'`, copies (or deflates through `cpio` or `tar` archive) the chrooted-to-be system in RAM, and `chroot`s it.

 As far as i know, it could be any system, only architecture limitations apply.
+Of, cource, the more refined, or complicated, or demanding, the targeted system (or desktop) is, the more tweaks and adaptations it could require.

+I did what i could to ease this part, if you have suggestions, and/or better ideas, they are much welcome.

 ## Use